YudiXie/Novelty_analysis/README.md

 ```
 Analysis.m
 ```
 3. Make labeled videos to check whether the labels are correct.
-This script generate labeled videos with a side bar showing the frame number, distance, orientation, speed, etc. for mannually label some interesting behaviors.
+This script generate labeled videos with a side bar showing the frame number, distance, orientation, speed, etc. for mannually labeling some interesting behaviors.
 ```
 VideoLabeling.m
 ```